Eligibility, Duration, and Rotation in Elective Office

 Closing Orientation

-Rotation Research provides tools for examining eligibility systems as institutional structures, including how drafting choices shape circulation, exhaustion, and democratic self-correction over time.
+Rotation Research provides tools for examining eligibility systems as institutional structures, including how drafting choices shape circulation, exhaustion, and long-term governance effects.

 The project supports careful reading of governing texts, precise use of terminology, and disciplined evaluation of design mechanics.
 The materials are organized for sustained reference and cumulative understanding across pages and modules.